rahulschandak/Supermarket-Management-System/README.md

 # Supermarket-Management-System
 This project was created to design a desktop-based prototype application which will simulate a Supermarket management system.
+Tools used were Java Swing for GUI, MySQL for database and JDBC driver for integration.

 The application will involve various functionalities which a consumer as well as an administrator/ employee can use and benefit from.
 1. For the consumer, they will be able to create their own account in which they can create a new order by buying from a list of predefined items, update their existing orders, view their order history, and view a specific order they had placed in the past.